ma496/EasyForNet/README.md

 ## Additional Features

-For access to more advanced features, please connect with me on LinkedIn (https://www.linkedin.com/in/muhammad-ali-a5481b1b8/):
+For access to more advanced features, you can connect with me on [LinkedIn](https://www.linkedin.com/in/muhammad-ali-a5481b1b8/)

 - **Next.js Integration** - Full integration with Next.js frontend framework
 - **Multi-Tenant Architecture** - Support for multiple tenants/organizations